Reading time: 6 min.

 Dr Ahmad Moussa (FRCS)

-As you’ve probably guessed, Minoxidil is a primary ingredient of Minoxidil shampoo.
-The medication is the only FDA-approved topical drug used to treat or slow down hair loss.
+Minoxidil is a primary ingredient of Minoxidil shampoo.
+The medication is the only topical drug approved by the Medicines and Healthcare products Regulatory Agency (MHRA) to treat or slow down hair loss.
+This popular hair growth product can reduce hair loss in almost two-thirds of those with male pattern baldness after a year of use [1].

 Table of Contents